Practical implementation of Toffoli-based qubit rotation: Qiskit circuits given

-Below are (pre-transpiling) circuits used in this work.
-Note that here, the target qubit is in state $\ket{0}$ and measurements are carried out in the Pauli $Z$ basis; in addition during the experiment, input states $\ket{1}, \ket{+}, \ket{+i}$ and measurement bases Pauli $X$, Pauli $Y$ were used.
+Figures \ref{circ:pi4nc} - \ref{circ:pi4n8} show (pretranspiling) circuits used for $\theta = \tfrac{\pi}{4}$ in this work.
+Note that here the target qubit is in the state $\ket{0}$ and measurements are done in the Pauli $Z$ basis; in addition during the experiment, input states $\ket{1}, \ket{+},$ and $\ket{+i}$ and Pauli $X$ and Pauli $Y$ measurement bases were used.